krid78/uebersicht-widgets/README.md

 # TODO

-	- check energy consumption of the widgets @done(2014-10-26)
+- [x] check energy consumption of the widgets @done(2014-10-26)
-	- rework update function @NetworkInfo
+- [ ] rework update function @NetworkInfo
     - currently it's redrawn at each update
     - it would be better to only redraw on changes
-	- Create Widget-Bundle for TopCpuProcesses and TopRamProcesses
+- [ ] Create Widget-Bundle for TopCpuProcesses and TopRamProcesses
-    - Implement a better ical-budy like tool
+- [x] Implement a better ical-budy like tool @done(2015-06-30)